manjulamishra/beautiful-jekyll/_posts/2018-11-30-housing_project.md

 2. How much people spend of eco-friendly concepts if they are remodeling their homes?
 3. Are there long term benefits?
 4. What are the upfront, and overall costs?
-5. Is education level, income, and geographic area affect their decisions?
+5. Do education level, income, and geographic area affect their decisions?
 6. How to measure the success in terms of satisfaction and monetary saving?

 How